DeepLearningVerification/Oliva/ECOOP_AE.md

 ## Available Badge

-We have already submitted as in the DART documentation, and publicly available at DOCKER, ZONODU, and Github.
+We have already submitted as in the DART documentation, and publicly available at DOCKER, Zenodo, and Github.

 ## Reusable Badge